From seed to smoke: Marijuana retail stores and dispensariesBy Lucian McMahon | August 16, 2017

 Classification of the risk

-As you’ve probably noticed, many of the requirements for retail marijuana stores may appear similar to those imposed on dram shops and other establishments selling liquor.
-While it’s important to note that some products sold at retail marijuana establishments may not necessarily intoxicate the user - as we mentioned above, CBD-infused products generally demonstrate non-psychoactive qualities - marijuana stores are primarily in the business of selling intoxicants.
+Many of the requirements for retail marijuana stores may appear similar to those imposed on dram shops and other establishments selling liquor.
+Marijuana stores are primarily in the business of selling intoxicants.
 So should insurers and risks managers consider retail marijuana stores in the same business class as liquor stores?

 Do you want that to stay or to go?